mrlasers/backend-crud/README.md

 ### Update a book

-Updates an existing book and returns array of updated book.
+Updates an existing book and returns JSON array of updated book.

 **URL**: `/books/{id}`